zzantares/ProxmoxVE/doc/core_concepts.md

 )
 ```

-For the lazy ones it's possible to create a ProxmoxVE instance passing an associative array but you need to specify all fields including *realm* and *port*:
+For the lazy ones it is possible to create a ProxmoxVE instance passing an associative array but you need to specify all fields including *realm* and *port*:

 ```php
 <?php